How To Clean Dirty Car Seat Belts Without Destroying Them

 After cleaning all seat belts in the car, you should always apply some fabric protectant.

-As I said earlier, I like to use the Scotchgard Auto Fabric & Carpet Protector (check the price on Amazon now).
+As I said earlier, I like to use the Scotchgard Auto Fabric & Carpet Protector.
 It’s not expensive, yet it’s a great product.

 When you apply the fabric protectant, seat belts will get a layer of protection, making them less likely to get dirty again.
-The next time you’ll be cleaning the car, it’s going to be much easier to clean them if you applied some fabric protectant the first time.
+The next time you clean the car, it’s going to be much easier to clean them if you apply some fabric protectant the first time.

 After applying the fabric protectant, you’re finished with the job.